leem99/jekyll-now/_posts/2017-7-12-Week1-Project-Benson.md

 #### Objectives

 Metis uses a project based curriculum.
 The first project is a group based, and is completed during the first week of the program.
-This project, code named project Benson, revolves around New York City Subway Turnstile data.
+This project, code named project Benson, revolves around New York City subway turnstile data.
 Once every four hours, each turnstile within the subway system records how many people entered and left the system through it.
 The data from all turnstiles are sent to a central database, and the records are made publicly available by the Metropolitan Transportation Authority (MTA) on a weekly basis.

 The original problem statement was to use [MTA turnstile data](http://web.mta.info/developers/turnstile.html) to help a fictitious non-profit  optimally place street canvassers for gathering signatures.
 In order to keep things interesting, each team was encouraged to tweak the problem statement and investigate a slightly different problem.
 My team decided to help an imaginary food cart chain, The Brothers Falafel, optimally place food carts in order to maximize revenue.